Yleisnero/python-qrcode-generator/README.md

 - The default Box Size is is 10 (== 1mm per rectangle)

 ## Examples
-### Generate QRCodes for the numbers 1 to 10 as png
+### Generate QRCodes for the numbers 1 to 10 as pngs
 ```
 python3 generate_qrcodes.py "png" 1 10
 ```